-- our commitment to safeguarding and promoting the welfare of children; - clear confirmation that safeguarding checks will be undertaken; - the safeguarding responsibilities of the post as per the job description and personal specification; and - whether the post is exempt from the Rehabilitation of Offenders Act 1974 and the amendments to the Exceptions Order 1975, 2013 and 2020.
+- the safeguarding responsibilities of the post as per the job description and personal specification; and - whether the post is exempt from the Rehabilitation of Offenders Act 1974 and the amendments to the Exceptions Order 1975, 2013 and 2020.

 Where a role involves engaging in regulated activity relevant to children, we will include a statement in the application form or elsewhere in the information provided to applicants that it is an offence to apply for the role if the applicant is barred from engaging in regulated activity relevant to children.